taminemelissa/taminemelissa.github.io/content/projects/dialog_act_sentiment_analysis.md

 ##### Collaborators

-This work has been done in a group work with [Théo Lorthios](https://www.linkedin.com/in/th%C3%A9o-lorthios-963b3b166/), under the supervision of [Pierre Colombo](https://pierrecolombo.github.io/) as a part of the _Natural Language Processing_ course at ENSAE Paris.
+This work has been done in a group work with [Théo Lorthios](https://www.linkedin.com/in/th%C3%A9o-lorthios-963b3b166/), under the supervision of [Pierre Colombo](https://pierrecolombo.github.io/) as part of the _Natural Language Processing_ course at ENSAE Paris.

 ---